 - 1. Graduate from high school or receive a GED high school equivalency diploma and file with the Office of Admissions an official high school transcript or an official copy of G.E.D. scores. - 2.
-File an application for admission and submit a non-refundable application fee of \$5.00 - 3.
+File an application for admission and submit a non-refundable application fee of \$5.00.
+The application form must have all appropriate spaces completed. - 3.
 File the signed Health Information Report and/or evidence of a recent physical examination.
 Students who have special health problems must file this information with the college clinic.
 Part-time students shall have the option of signing the medical waiver, and students who enroll only in courses taught at off-campus locations are exempt from any health information requirement. - 4.
 All freshmen applicants are strongly urged to take the American College Testing Program (ACT) battery and have their scores certified directly to the Admissions and Records Office, Roane State Community College, Harriman, Tenn.
 37748.
 This test should be taken preferably on one of the fall testing dates during the senior year of high school.
 Information on the ACT may be obtained from the high school counselor, the Counseling Office at RSCC or by writing to American College Testing Inc., P. O. Box 168, Iowa City, Iowa 52242.
 Roane State Community College's ACT Code Number is 3985.
 This number should be used when requesting that scores be sent to RSCC.
 Students may enter without having taken the ACT but they may be required to take the ACT battery during their first quarter of attendance.
 The sole purpose of these tests is to assist the student in choosing the best academic schedule. - 5.
-Any applicant who is under indictment in a criminal court may not be considered for admission to Roane State Community College until some disposition has been made of all charges.
+Applicants who have not completed one year of American History in high school must agree to take 9 quarter hours of American History their first year at Roane State.